vltpkg/reproduce/README.md

 1. fetches the package & any corresponding metadata
 2. if available, does a clone/checkout of the corresponding source `repository`
-3. attempts to prepare & pack the source repository in a container using one or more [strategies](#stategies)
+3. attempts to prepare & pack the source repository using one or more [strategies](#stategies)
 4. validates the integrity value of `#3` against the package fetched in `#1`
 5. returns results